cloud-gov/federalist.18f.gov/pages/index.md

 title: About Federalist
 ---

-Federalist is a compliant [open source](https://github.com/18F/federalist) web publishing platform for the United States federal government.
-It provides templates for websites, an online editor for maintaining content, cloud-based infrastructure for high-scale hosting, among [other features]({{site.baseurl}}/pages/included-with-federalist/).
+Federalist is a compliant [open source](https://github.com/18F/federalist) web publishing service for the United States federal government.
+It provides templates for websites, an online editor for maintaining content, and access to cloud-based infrastructure for high-scale hosting, among [other features]({{site.baseurl}}/pages/included-with-federalist/).

-The team at [18F](https://18f.gsa.gov/) builds and maintains it as a hosted service available to federal government agencies.
+The team at [18F](https://18f.gsa.gov/) builds and maintains it as a service available to federal government agencies.
+We also use Federalist to host many of our own websites.

 Federalist is currently under active development.
 We are working with a select list of partners to test the platform and launch new websites.